 Zero Point Beijing 北京零公里

-In this latest novel, author Chan Koonchung sends his 14 year old protagonist to the netherworld for a magical realist journey in search of truth across 800 years of Beijing’s history.
+In this latest novel, author Chan Koonchung sends his 14-year-old protagonist to the netherworld for a magical-realist journey in search of truth across 800 years of Beijing’s history.
 The book’s title refers to a plaque in Tiananmen Square reading “Kilometre zero point of highways of China”, which signifies both the starting point of all highways in the country, and also the nucleus of power in a centralised China.
 Chan discusses truth, ideology and interpreting history through fiction with Wong Nim-yan, associate professor in the Department of Chinese Language and Literature at the Chinese University of Hong Kong and the director of Hong Kong Literature Research Centre.
+In CANTONESE.
+Click here to watch for FREE.

 Featuring (click on author names to read more)